 Dog lovers all have one thing in common: They’re obsessed with their furry friends.
-And as someone who is moving to a new pet-friendly apartment or neighborhood, this knowledge is definitely something you can use to your advantage.
+If you’re moving to a new pet-friendly apartment or neighborhood, this knowledge is definitely something you can use to your advantage.

 After all, Fido is more than just a loyal companion for you – he can also help out when it comes to meeting your neighbors.
 Neighbors are great for tons of things, from taking your puppy out when you have to work late to giving you a cup of sugar when you realize you don’t have any in the middle of baking cupcakes (crisis averted!).